b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 moves: 2, 3, 7, 6, 9 - you win; 2, 3, 6, 8 - computer wins; 7, 2, 4, 6, 9 -
 draw.

 There are a couple of things to improve on (if you want to).
-You could add a `sleep` statement into `getComputerMove` so that the user got time to read the message with move declaration (`println("Computer plays: ", move)`).
+For instance, you could add a `sleep` statement into `getComputerMove` so that the user got time to read the message with move declaration (`println("Computer plays: ", move)`).
 Moreover, as for now the algorithm generating move in `getComputerMove` is great for testing, but gets boring pretty quickly, feel free to change it (or try to beat a slightly more challenging algorithm found in [the code snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/tic_tac_toe)).

 Lastly, like in @sec:progress_bar_solution you could also add the functionality